ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## stopScanning and startScanning

-Contorl the stop & start of camera module.
+To control the stop & start of the camera module.

 Objective-C: